-The subject property is ±12,133 square feet in size, zoned Single Family Residential (SFR), and is located northeast of Hwy 26 and southwest of SE Vista Loop Drive within the City of Sandy.
+The subject property is $\pm 11,304$ square feet in size, zoned Single Family Residential (SFR), and is located at the intersection of SE Vista Loop Drive and Hwy 26 within the City of Sandy.

 III.
 Applicable Review Criteria

 CITY OF SANDY DEVELOPMENT CODE